-- Under "Manufacturer", select the manufacturer of your output device. - Select "EFI" as the manufacturer to set up an output device for one of the following options: File Output Option, Fiery Option, Softproof Output Option. - Under "Device type", select your device type.
+- Under "Manufacturer", select the manufacturer of your output device. - Select "EFI" as the manufacturer to set up an output device for one of the following options: File Output option, Fiery option, Softproof option. - Under "Device type", select your device type.